Is dog dental care really necessary?

 If your pooch is suffering from advanced periodontal disease, we will work with you to develop a treatment plan to help restore your dog's mouth to a pain-free and healthy state.

-You play a critical role in helping your dog fight dental disease as a pet owner.
-Here are a few simple ways to help your dog's mouth stay healthy and how to brush your dog's teeth:
+As a pet owner, you play an essential role in helping your dog fight dental disease.
+Here are a few easy ways on how to clean your dog's teeth:

 - Brush your pet's teeth daily with a finger brush from your vet or a child's toothbrush to remove any plaque or debris.
-Brushing your teeth is all it takes.
+It's as straightforward as brushing your teeth.
 If your dog is resistant to having its teeth cleaned, try some doggie toothpaste with flavors that your dog will love.
-These unique kinds of toothpaste can transform a chore into a pleasure.
+These unique toothpaste can transform a chore into a pleasure.